YiwenW312/Password_Manager/README.md

 # Writeup
 With your submission, you must include a writeup that touches on the following points.
 You may discuss any other ideas that you deem salient to this work:

+- extra crdiets:
+    -  Cryptographically Secure Passwords - Update your password generation to be more cryptographically secure and include in your writeup what makes this approach safer than just using Math.random:
+    - Answer: Using Math.random() for generating passwords isn't very secure because it can be predictable, making it easier for hackers to guess the passwords.
+Instead, we use crypto.randomInt() from Node.js, which is designed to be much safer.
+It pulls unpredictable data from secure system sources, making the passwords it generates really hard to predict.
+This switch makes our password creation process more like a high-security lock, keeping users' data safer.

+This approach ensures that passwords generated in your application are more secure, catering to the security demands of modern web applications.

 - What were some challenges you faced while making this app?
 - Given more time, what additional features, functional or design changes would you make
 - What assumptions did you make while working on this assignment?